← Back to BlogProduct Guides

 How ParentalEdge works: Each child taps their profile to activate their rules.
 One tap to start Study Time on a shared tablet.

 Why this matters: Families with shared devices get proper controls without the hassle.
+This is especially common in Indian households where siblings share a single tablet.

 How others work: Qustodio shows video titles and channels.
 Bark flags social content.
 Family Link shows time spent only — video details require checking Google My Activity separately.